dartmouthers/dartmouthers.github.io/README.md

 ### When is DUERC?

 DUERC will occur in the Spring term of 2022.
-A conference schedule will be posted during the Winter term of 2022, and links to recording of the conference presentations, papers, and panels will be posted after the conference.
+A conference schedule will be posted during the Winter term of 2022, and links to a recording of the conference presentations and panels along with the student research papers that were presented will be posted after the conference.